Goldtope1/Aurora-Bank-Dashboard/README.md

 The dataset contains information across multiple key areas:

-- Customer Data: Demographics such as age, gender, and income bands.
+- **Customer Data**: Demographics such as age, gender, and income bands.

-- Credit Score Data: Credit score ranges and associated risk levels.
+- **Credit Score Data**: Credit score ranges and associated risk levels.

-- Transaction Data: Spending patterns, merchant categories, and error types.
+- **Transaction Data**: Spending patterns, merchant categories, and error types.

-- Card Ownership Data: Credit and debit card usage trends segmented by demographic and risk levels.
+- **Card Ownership Data**: Credit and debit card usage trends segmented by demographic and risk levels.

 **Data Cleaning and Preprocessing**
 ---

 Data preprocessing was a crucial step to ensure the reliability of the analysis.
 The key steps included:

-- Handling Missing Values: Missing values were imputed or removed to maintain data integrity.
+- **Handling Missing Values**: Missing values were imputed or removed to maintain data integrity.

-- Outlier Detection and Removal: Extreme values in transactions and DTI ratios were flagged and treated to avoid skewing results.
+- **Outlier Detection and Removal**: Extreme values in transactions and DTI ratios were flagged and treated to avoid skewing results.

 - **Data Transformation**: Created new features such as debt-to-income ratios and categorized income bands to enhance analysis.

-- Normalization: Ensured consistent data formats for variables like income, transaction amounts, and age.
+- **Normalization**: Ensured consistent data formats for variables like income, transaction amounts, and age.

-- Error Analysis: Identified and categorized transaction errors (e.g., insufficient balances, bad PINs) for deeper insights.
+- **Error Analysis**: Identified and categorized transaction errors (e.g., insufficient balances, bad PINs) for deeper insights.

 **Data Modeling**
 ---